aws/karpenter-provider-aws/designs/metrics.md

 represents the number of occurrences that were less than that buckets value.
 Since the buckets are a fixed range, histograms are a poor choice for unbounded data.
 Summaries instead directly track quantiles.
 This involves more computation but works better for unbounded data.

+Prometheus `Summary` metric types compute running quantiles for a given metric for given label values.
+Unlike histograms, summaries cannot be aggregated since it can result in statistically non-sensical results.
+Theoretically, summaries can be tracked for many labels, but we would need a number of summary metrics equal to the size of the cartesian product of all the labels, which is not viable.

 ### Cluster State